adamchainz/seporaitis.github.com/_posts/2012-02-27-frameworks-and-mvcs-are-wrong.md

 bear with me here - this idea has been crystalizing in my head for about a half year now, directly from experience with a different approach to things than I was used to.

-Of course - if the post did not bore you, you happened to read it from A to Z and if you share the same or contradictory beliefs - I urge you to share them and raise a discussion.

 So, here goes...